szhou12/PopTenProject/README.md

 - Note: 'cutoff' decides what restaurant categories/food types in Yelp dataset will be included into the keywords list for filtering tweets.
 E.g. if cutoff = 300, and 'pizza' is a category that appears over 300 times in Yelp dataset, then 'pizza' will be included into the keywords list for filtering tweets.
 - Note: Generally, we want as many keywords as possible (set cutoff as low as possible) to include every restaurant category/food type.
 But that will increase the time of scraping data.
 Therefore, mind that there is a tradeoff between shoretening the time of scraping and lowering the cutoff.

+### PopTen Website Handbook
+- Step 1: Once you open our website, you will be provided 3 search bars:
+- 'Food Type' allows you to enter a food type you want to search (e.g. 'pizza', 'burger', 'bars')
+- 'City' specifies

 ## Contributions and Responsibilities
 **Shuyu Zhou**